 When nitrate levels rise gradually over time, it is not uncommon for only one or two fish to initially exhibit symptoms.
 When these symptoms begin to appear, it indicates that your goldfish have been suffering for some time.

-Add a new tank with goldfish if you desire to achieve.
+Add a new tank with goldfish if you desire to achieve it.
 If the new fish exhibits one or more of the symptoms, despite being isolated and the absence of antagonism from its tankmates, you may be maintaining a poisonous aquarium.
 Even if the concentration of nitrate is higher and more poisonous, the newly exposed organism will often die within 24 hours.

 In any case, the goldfish exposed to the toxic environment caused by the high nitrate concentration will perish.
 Even though fish can recover from nitrate poisoning, they will likely have a high sensitivity to nitrates in the future.